 Heartburn During Pregnancy

-More than one-half of all pregnant women report symptoms of heartburn, particularly during their second and third trimesters.
+More than half of all pregnant women report symptoms of heartburn, particularly during their second and third trimesters.
 Heartburn is an uncomfortable, burning sensation in the chest area due to stomach contents that reflux (come up) into the esophagus.

 Pregnancy hormones can cause the lower esophageal sphincter (the muscular valve between the stomach and esophagus) to relax, allowing stomach acids to splash back up into the esophagus.
 In addition, the enlarged uterus puts pressure on the stomach, pushing stomach acids upward.